 Over my countless years as a probate and estate attorney in Atlanta, GA, in an experienced GA probate law firm, I have found most people who undertake the role of executor or administrator find the GA probate process is much more difficult, in-depth, time consuming and complicated that it seems at first glance.
 Should you be executor or administrator of a GA estate in probate court, I strongly believe it is very wise to seek the advice of legal counsel at any time during the GA probate process; preferably at the before undertaking the role of executor or administrator.
 Regardless of the perceived obligations you believe you have as an executor or administrator you believe a GA estate in probate court, it is smart to consult with and possibly retain the services of an experienced GA probate and estate law firm.

-Should you be interested in seeking the opinion or representation of a GA probate and estate administration attorney and law firm, feel free to call Adams Libby, LLC at (404) 467-8611 or (404) 467-8611, to discuss your options, or send us a message through our confidential Web Site form.
+Should you be interested in seeking the opinion or representation of a GA probate and estate administration attorney and law firm, feel free to call The Libby Law Firm at (404) 467-8611 or (404) 467-8611, to discuss your options, or send us a message through our confidential Web Site form.
 For your convenience, our Buckhead office is conveniently located in the heart of Buckhead 1/5 mile from the intersection of Roswell and Piedmont Roads and less than 1 mile from the Lenox Square Mall.